 10 TIPS TO RELIEVE OSTEOARTHRITIS

-The day to day stress of dealing with aches and pains associated with osteoarthritis can be taxing mentally as well as physically.
+The day-to-day stress of dealing with aches and pains associated with osteoarthritis can be taxing mentally as well as physically.
 But there are steps to remove joint pain.

 In this age of advanced medicines and treatments, there are quite a few ways to alleviate the pain; anyone can get relief with these methods.

-1. Over The Counter pain Relievers
+1. Over The Counter Pain Relievers

 Most health practitioners recommend Tylenol or acetaminophen to deal with osteoarthritis pain.